Bubanj Memorial Park: World War II

-German execution squads established sites in Bubanj forest to which Serbs, Gypsies and Jews were brought by trucks.
+German execution squads established sites in Bubanj forest to which Serbs, Romani and Jews were brought by trucks.
 Mass exterminations were carried out from February 1942 to September 1944, including about 10,000 inmates and detainees killed by the Special Police and local penal authorities.
 The entire area is intersected by trenches in which the shooting victims were buried.
 Before the withdrawal of the Germans as the Red Army advanced into Yugoslavia in 1944, captured Italians were ordered to dig up the trenches and burn the corpses of the victims in order to destroy all traces of the atrocities committed there.

 Federal Republic of Yugoslavia

 In 1950, the execution site was originally marked by a memorial pyramid.
 A new monument, "Three fists", was commissioned by Yugoslav sculptor Ivan Sabolić and was unveiled on 14 October 1963.

 Bubanj Memorial Park was declared a Historic Landmark of Exceptional Importance in 1979, and it is protected by the Republic of Serbia.